Plastic Bags are the Healthier Option – for Families and the Environment

 Half-a-billion NWPP bags are imported into the U.S. each year9 — 95.5 percent of which end up in landfills.10

 Some imported reusable bags have been found to contain toxic lead.

 Lead, which has recently been detected on the inside of reusable bags imported from overseas, can rub off onto the food families handle and eat.11

 Lead can cause irreversible damage to the nervous systems and major organs.
-It inhibits the body’s ability to regulate vitamin D, form red blood cells properly and can cause seizures, coma and death.
-Children can suffer from developmental delay, lower IQ, hyperactivity, learning disabilities, behavioral problems, impaired hearing and stunted growth.12
+It inhibits the body’s ability to regulate vitamin D and form red blood cells properly, which can cause seizures, coma, and death.
+Children can suffer from developmental delay, lower IQ, hyperactivity, learning disabilities, behavioral problems, impaired hearing, and stunted growth.12

 U.S. International Trade Commission: “General First Unit of Quantity by HTS Number and by General First Unit of Quantity Annual” for Harmonized Tariff Schedule 4202923031.